adamagueros/trabajo/README.md

 bulkup: update default user name, default password, or both for a list of machines using a common user/password.

 autologin: get autologin for list of machines.

+printers: take machine name or partial machine name and find all printers installed on each machine.